armory/webinar/spinnaker-in-30-minutes/02-install-spinnaker.md

 Here's what we have so far:

-* Two EKS Clusters (with two EKS nodes) - one to install Spinnaker in, one to deploy to
+* An EKS Clusters (with two nodes) - This is where we we will install Spinnaker
-* Kubeconfig with full access to each cluster
+* Kubeconfig with full access to the EKS cluster
 * Nginx ingress controller installed in the Spinnaker EKS cluster, set up with the following:
-  * Certificate for *.webinar.spinnaker.io
+  * Certificate for *.webinar.armory.io
-  * DNS pointing *.webinar.spinnaker.io at our ingress controller
+  * DNS pointing *.webinar.armory.io at our ingress controller

 # Introduction to kubeconfigs (slide)